Psychopathy & Narcissistic personality disorder differences

 Individuals who meet criteria for psychopathy, as well as those with narcissistic personality disorder tend to feel superior to others.
 Those with psychopathy perceive themselves above others; while those with narcissistic personality disorder also hold this belief, however they are able to identify with an elite few they feel are on par with them – or those they aspire to be associated with (Fossati, Pincus, Borroni, Munteanu, & Maffei, 2014).
 Feelings of superiority for both groups are a belief held regardless of any true evidence to the contrary of their specialness or superiority.

 • Want the basics of psychopathy?
-You might find this article helpful, Psychopath Basics Q and A Psychopath Basics
+You might find this article helpful Psychopathy Basics